ognjenstrbanovic/Pandemic-Gold-Prices/README.md

 # pandemicgoldprices
 ## ***Welcome to the G.S.
 Analytics Group's Project README!***
-We have compiled data, analyzed it, and presented it in order to answer the following (statistical) question: "*How will the COVID-19 pandemic influence the price of gold in relation to the Dow Jones Industrial Average?*"
+The question that we wanted to answer - in a statistical manner - was the following: "*How will the COVID-19 pandemic influence the price of gold in relation to the Dow Jones Industrial Average?*"

 In order to answer this, we
 List of pandemics to be studied: